Take a look at the range of benefits and payments we have available.

 Netherlands holiday pay is paid in addition to the AOW pension.
 The amount of holiday pay accumulates each month and is paid out as an annual amount each May.

-Holiday pay is not treated as part of AOW and therefore it does not reduce New Zealand Superannuation or Veteran’s Pension.
-However, it will affect the rate of any income tested New Zealand payment eg where a person is receiving a “partner included” rate or any additional extra help, such as a disability allowance or an accommodation supplement, that a person might receive.
+Holiday pay is not treated as part of AOW and therefore it does not reduce New Zealand Superannuation or Veteran's Pension.
+However, it will affect the rate of any income tested New Zealand payment eg where a person is receiving a "non-qualified partner" rate or any additional extra help, such as a disability allowance or an accommodation supplement, that a person might receive.

 The SVB and International Services are committed to ensuring that AOW pensioners in New Zealand who have chosen the special banking option are able to receive their future holiday pay in a timely manner and try to pay the correct holiday pay amount as soon as possible.
 Holiday payments made to those AOW pensioners who have chosen the Special Banking Option will generally be delayed.
 Because the holiday pay is paid together with the May AOW payment as a lump sum amount, International Services need the SVB to provide them with the correct amount of holiday pay for each AOW pensioner so this amount can be withdrawn from the special bank account and paid out.